reverland/scipy-lecture-notes/intro/matplotlib/matplotlib.rst

 Figures, Subplots, Axes and Ticks
 =================================

 So far we have used implicit figure and axes creation.
 This is handy for fast plots.
 We can have more control over the display using figure, subplot, and axes explicitly.
 A figure in matplotlib means the whole window in the user interface.
 Within this figure there can be subplots.
 While subplot positions the plots in a regular grid, axes allows free placement within the figure.
 Both can be useful depending on your intention.
-We've already work with figures and subplots without explicitly calling them.
-When we call plot matplotlib calls gca() to get the current axes and gca in turn calls gcf() to get the current figure.
+We've already worked with figures and subplots without explicitly calling them.
+When we call plot, matplotlib calls gca() to get the current axes and gca in turn calls gcf() to get the current figure.
 If there is none it calls figure() to make one, strictly speaking, to make a subplot(111).
 Let's look at the details.

 Figures
 -------